SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 ![spreadsheet setup](../fig/spreadsheet-setup-updated.png)

 > ## Version controlling your data
-> Although out of scope for this lesson, you will learn about version control later in the course.
-It allows you to
+> Although out of scope for this lesson, you can learn about version control in a [separate course](https://southampton-rsg.github.io/swc-git-novice/),
+> which can be used to
 > record the transformation of your data over time, and provides tools to roll back to any previous version of the data.
 {: .callout}